kartikchincholikar/Statistical-Learning-Theory-Simulations/README.md

 # ABOUT
 Inspired by 3blue1brown, I used animations to understand the below topics, and stitched them together to make a video.
+This repo contains the code used to do the animations.

 **Topics covered:**

-i.i.d assumption
+i.i.d assumption\

-Law of large numbers and Hoeffding's inequality
+Law of large numbers and Hoeffding's inequality\

-PAC Learning
+PAC Learning\

-Feasibility of Learning for finite and infinite hypothesis
+Feasibility of Learning for finite and infinite hypothesis\

-Bias - Complexity trade off
+Bias - Complexity trade off\

-VC Dimension ( not included in video )
+VC Dimension ( not included in video )\
 VC Proof ( not included in video )